Pedestrian killed in Thornton collision on Interstate 76, CSP reports

 Troopers are asking anyone who witnessed the collision to contact dispatch at 303-239-4501 and reference case number 1D261510.

-Cases involving pedestrians on controlled-access highways often present complex liability questions.
-The State Patrol continues to gather witness statements to determine the exact sequence of events leading up to the impact.
+The State Patrol continues to gather witness statements to determine the sequence of events that led to the impact on Interstate 76.

 Under Colorado's wrongful death statute (C.R.S. § 13-21-201), surviving family members may pursue a civil claim when a loved one dies due to the negligence of another party.
 The state follows a modified comparative negligence system, meaning a family can still recover damages as long as the deceased was less than 50% at fault for the crash.